-The international organization for sustainable destination development and recognition, Green Destinations, recognized Saare County with a silver label award for the sustainable development of the area.
+The international organization for sustainable destination development and recognition, Green Destinations, recognized Saare County with a Gold award for the sustainable development of the area.
 Green Destinations quality award shows that the way of life takes the environment more into account: local traditions and heritage are valued, the local community is respected and mass tourism is avoided.
 All activities are as environmentally, climate- and nature-friendly as possible.

 In 2020, Saaremaa was also chosen as the laureate of a sustainable travel destination in the Baltic Sea.
 In the same year, Saaremaa also received the title of sustainable destination at the largest Nordic tourism fair, MATKA, held in Finland.